orxngc/takina/STANDARDS.md

 - the `mod` folder is for moderation related commands and cogs
 - the `util` folder is for utility related commands and cogs
 - the `weebism` folder is for anime/manga related commands and cogs
-- if a cog is not palced in a subfolder, it can be considered a core cog, vital to the function of bot
+- if a cog is not palced in a subfolder, it can be considered a core cog, vital to the functionality of bot

 ### Responses
 For base commands, `ctx.reply(mention_author=False)` should always be used, save for special scenarios.
 For slash commands, generally `interaction.send(ephemeral=True)` should be used, except for some places where ephemeral messages shouldn't be ephemeral (e.g. moderation commands.)

+### Cooldowns
+Generally commands should have at least a one second cooldown.
+`@commands.cooldown(1, 1, commands.BucketType.user)`